Decision Forest: A Nonparametric Approach to Modeling Irrational Choice: Additional Numerical Results with Real Customer Transaction Data

-Table~\ref{table:IRI_trans_runtime} shows the average runtime over the five folds for each of the methods.
-To simplify the exposition, we focus on the LC-MNL, ranking and decision forest models; for the ordinary MNL and HALO-MNL models, the average runtime over all product categories was less than 0.01 and 2 seconds, respectively.
-Note that for the LC-MNL and DF models, this time includes the time to perform $k$-fold cross-validation in order to tune the number of classes and the depth, respectively.
+Table~\ref{table:IRI_ass_runtime} shows the average runtime over the five folds for each of the methods.
+To simplify the exposition, we focus on the LC-MNL, ranking and decision forest models (see Section~\ref{subsec:experiment_IRI_asst} for the details of the estimation for each model); for the ordinary MNL and HALO-MNL models, the average runtime over all product categories was less than 0.01 and 2 seconds, respectively.
+Note that for the LC-MNL, ranking and DF models, this time includes the time to perform $k$-fold cross-validation in order to tune the number of classes, the maximum consideration set size and the depth, respectively.
 For the DF model, we also note that the runtime includes the time required to estimate the ranking model as a warm start.

-From this table, we can see that the LC-MNL model requires the most amount of time -- just over 15 minutes on average -- due to the EM algorithm which requires the estimation problem for MNL to be solved repeatedly and the use of $k$-fold cross validation.
-The decision forest model requires on average 236 seconds when warm-started with the ranking-based model, compared to 145 seconds for the ranking-based model.
-The additional time needed to estimate the decision forest model (on average about 91 seconds) on top of the ranking model is modest, especially since this computation time includes cross-validation over four folds to tune the depth limit $d$ for the heuristic column generation.
+From this table, we can see that the ranking-based model requires the most amount of time -- on average 3128 seconds (almost one hour) -- due to the use of $k$-fold cross-validation to tune the maximum consideration set size and the use of integer programming to solve the subproblem at each step of the algorithm of \cite{van2014market}.
+The LC-MNL model is the second highest, requiring just under 15 minutes on average, due to the EM algorithm which requires the estimation problem for MNL to be solved repeatedly and the use of $k$-fold cross validation.
+The decision forest model requires on average 150 seconds using the HCG approach and on average 333 seconds using the RTS approach.
+Note that as mentioned earlier, this includes the time needed to estimate the ranking-based model and for the cross-validation to choose the depth $d$ for the decision forest model (the depth limit for the HCG approach, or the depth of the base forest for the RTS approach).
 The main takeaway from these results is that the estimation of the decision forest model can be accomplished with manageable computation times.